BipengWang/Flask-pytorch-docker-pytest/README.md

 The detailed information of pretrained resnet50 model could be found at https://github.com/NVIDIA/DeepLearningExamples and already implemented in this Flask API.
 A simple picture of golden retriever is provided for testing purpose.
 For each image request from the user, a list of 5 most possible predictions with their possibilities is returned.
 To set up environment for this API, please follow the instruction.

 ## 1.Run docker command to create an image with:
+Make sure you have **Docker Desktop** installed on your machine.
 ```
 docker build -t api-torch . #-t image name
 ```
+On this building process, the environment required for this API is set up.

 ## 2. Run image in a docker container with:
 ```
 docker run -dp 80:80 --name api-torch api-torch
 ```
 Now you can go the address http://localhost:80/ on your browser and see a simple web with file submitting portal.